 A "preference service" is a service that, to reduce unsolicited contact, enables consumers and businesses to have their names and contact details in the UK removed from or added to lists that are used by the direct marketing industry.

 Marketers must not make persistent and unwanted marketing communications by telephone, fax, mail, e-mail or other remote media.
-To avoid making persistent and unwanted marketing communications, marketers must do everything reasonable to ensure that:

 marketing communications are suitable for those they target